This unit teaches students to identify linear relationships and solve linear equations in context.

 This situation constrains s to 144 so a linear equation is created which might be expressed as 3(a + 2) = 144 or in other forms, dependent on the structure of the rule.
 For example, Katia’s method would yield 3a + 6 = 144.
 Student may need access to a picture of Maia’s growth pattern, e.g. Slide 3 of PowerPoint One.

-Do the students use deductive reasoning or are they reliant on inductive methods?
+- Look to see whether the students use deductive reasoning or whether they are reliant on inductive methods.

 For example, inductive methods might involve creating a table of values and extending it until the matching value of a is found.
 Spreadsheets make inductive methods easy to implement.
 A sign of reliance on additive methods would be repeated adding of three to find next values of s.

 Deductive methods involve applying inverse operations to rules.
 For example, “I divided 144 by three to get 48, so the age plus two must equal 48.”

 - After a suitable time gather the class to discuss their strategies.
 Highlight the efficiency of deductive rules, which are sometimes referred to as function or direct rules, compared to lengthy inductive rules, which are sometimes referred to as recursive.
 Slides 5 and 6 show one way to solve the problem of Maia’s age when she is made of 144 squares.

 - The 144 squares problem shows how solving linear equations can lead to solutions efficiently.
 Play this video which introduces how to use the simplest version of the Visual Linear Algebra learning object.
 Allow students plenty of time to explore the object.